 Here’s how to save images for web and optimize in Adobe Photoshop:

 - Go to image and press adjust size.
 A popup will appear, make sure width and height are ticked so it doesn’t scale the image in an unbalanced way.

-- Next step to press “save for web“.
+- Next, click “save for web“.
 Here you can select your image’s file type such as GIF, PNG or JPEG format.

 Here’s how to reduce image size in Ribbet: